betaflight/betaflight/docs/Rx.md

 Set failsafe on channels 1-4 set to OFF in the receiver settings (via transmitter menu).

-## Receiver Calibration.
+## Receiver Channel Range Configuration.

-If you have a transmitter/receiver, that output a non-standard pulse range (i.e. 1070-1930 as some Spektrum receivers) you could use rc calibration to map actual range of your transmitter to 1000-2000 as expected by Cleanflight.
+If you have a transmitter/receiver, that output a non-standard pulse range (i.e. 1070-1930 as some Spektrum receivers) you could use rx channel range configuration to map actual range of your transmitter to 1000-2000 as expected by Cleanflight.

+The low and high value of a channel range are often referred to as 'End-points'.  e.g. 'End-point adjustments / EPA'.

+All attempts should be made to configure your transmitter/receiver to use the range 1000-2000 *before* using this feature as you will have less preceise control if it is used.

-To do this you should figure out what range your transmitter outputs and feed these values to rc calibration control.
+To do this you should figure out what range your transmitter outputs and use these values for rx range configuration.
 You can do this in a few simple steps:

-If you have used rc calibration previously you should reset it to prevent it from altering rc input.
-Do so by entering the following commands in CLI:
+If you have used rc range configuration previously you should reset it to prevent it from altering rc input.
+Do so by entering the following command in CLI:
 ```
-rccal 0 1000 2000
-rccal 1 1000 2000
-rccal 2 1000 2000
-rccal 3 1000 2000
+rxrange reset
 save
 ```